Skip to content

 Will Ozempic replace my metformin?

 Usually not.
 Metformin is inexpensive, well tolerated, and has its own outcomes data.
 Most endocrinologists continue metformin when adding a GLP-1.
-Discontinuing metformin is reasonable only if it causes GI side effects stacked on GLP-1 side effects.
+Discontinuing metformin is reasonable only if it causes GI side effects stacked on GLP-1 side effects, or if eGFR drops below 30.

 How low should my A1C go?

-ADA default is <7%.
-Tighter (<6.5%) if you can achieve it without hypoglycemia or weight issues, and your life expectancy is long.
-Looser (<8%) for older adults with limited life expectancy, severe hypoglycemia history, or extensive comorbidities.
-Individualize with your endocrinologist.
+ADA default is < 7%.
+Tighter (< 6.5%) if achievable without hypoglycemia and life expectancy is long.
+Looser (< 8%) for older adults with limited life expectancy, severe hypo history, or extensive comorbidities.
+Individualize with your endocrinologist — not everyone benefits from aggressive targets.

 Can I use Wegovy or Zepbound for my diabetes?

 Technically Wegovy and Zepbound are labeled for chronic weight management, not T2D.
-The active molecules (semaglutide 2.4 mg; tirzepatide up to 15 mg) are effective for glycemia, but payers will usually require the T2D-labeled brand (Ozempic, Mounjaro) for diabetes indication.
-If you have both obesity and T2D, your clinician chooses which label to prescribe based on your payer and priorities.
+The active molecules work for glycemia, but payers usually require the T2D-labeled brand (Ozempic, Mounjaro) for diabetes indication.
+If you have both obesity and T2D, your clinician chooses the label based on payer and priorities.

 What if my A1C stops dropping?

-First, confirm adherence and dose (are you at the therapeutic dose?).
-Second, look for other contributors: corticosteroid use, new insulin resistance from weight regain, worsening beta-cell function.
-Third, consider adding an SGLT2 inhibitor for complementary mechanism and cardiovascular/renal benefit.
-Finally, basal insulin is still a reasonable addition if oral and GLP-1 combinations are not achieving target.
+First confirm adherence and therapeutic dose.
+Second, look for contributors: corticosteroids, new insulin resistance from weight regain, worsening beta-cell function.
+Third, consider adding an SGLT2 inhibitor for complementary mechanism and CV/renal benefit.
+Basal insulin is still reasonable if oral+GLP-1 combos aren't achieving target.

 Does GLP-1 cause pancreatitis?

 Observational data are mixed.
-Pivotal trials and meta-analyses generally do not show a large signal.
+Pivotal trials and meta-analyses generally don't show a large signal.
 Current labels retain a precautionary note.
-Do not initiate in patients with a history of pancreatitis without specialist input, and discontinue if symptoms develop.
+Don't initiate in patients with a history of pancreatitis without specialist input, and discontinue if symptoms develop.

 Part of the Digital Dashboard Hub network